efalk/libnova/doc/Astronomy.md

 Call it a Y1800 problem.)

 ## Month ##
-The Moon revolves around the Earth every 27 days (TODO: exact).
+The Moon revolves around the Earth every 27 days, 7 hours and 43 minutes.
 This is a "sidereal month".

 A solar month is the time from new moon to new moon.
-Approximately 29 days.
+Approximately 29.53 days.

 ## Day ##
 The Earth rotates around its axis in approximately 23:56:04.